aditya-524/ImageClass_TL/README.md

 </picture>

 > [!NOTE]
-> This is part of the Assignment of COMP SCI 7318 - Deep Learning Fundamentals, University of adelaide.
 > I did not conduct hyperparameter tuning of the model, which is an essential step for achieving good accuracy.